ecemchen/ecemchen.github.io/README.md

 ## Final Reflection

 ### Ecem Tasali:
+Working on the MoonApp project was both challenging and rewarding.
+I focused on the heuristic evaluation, analyzing usability issues, and working on the calendar view.
+Identifying small but impactful UX problems, like missing loading indicators or unclear icons, was an interesting process.

+On the development side, implementing the calendar’s favorite days and notes feature came with its own challenges, especially ensuring everything displayed correctly.
+Debugging and improving the UI helped me learn a lot about state management and user interaction.

+The hardest part was making sense of qualitative feedback—some responses were detailed, while others were vague.
+Overall, this project improved both my UX analysis and coding skills, and I’m happy with what we accomplished.

 ### Milena Biasova:
 Working on the MoonApp project was definitely challenging, but also really rewarding.
 I focused on developing the second screen, adding the calendar view, and working on the app’s design.
 I also handled the integration of the horoscope API, which was a cool experience but not without its struggles.